MozillaIndia/openbook/manuscript/tldr.md

 community health in general.

 This is a constantly evolving, fluid and flexible structure.
-Everyone is welcome to take up the things they like and work together with others, and in the process, improve the structure itself.
+Everyone is urged to take up the things they like and work together with others, and in the process, improve the structure itself.
 Nothing is set is stone.